Singular holomorphic foliations by curves. III: Zero Lelong numbers: Proof of the global result and concluding remarks

 \begin{remark} \rm The condition (3) in Theorem \ref{T:main_global} is equivalent to the Brody hyperbolicty of $\Fc$ in the sense of \cite{DinhNguyenSibony14}, that is, there is a constant $c>0$ such that for every holomorphic map $\varphi$ from $\D$ to a leaf,

-It is my mistake to omit this condition in my previous work \cite[Theorems 1.1 and 1.3]{NguyenVietAnh18a}. \end{remark} \proof If there is a flow box $\U,$ away from the singularities, such that $L$ crosses $\U$ on infinitely many plaques on which $h$ is bounded below by a strictly positive constant, then we get a contradiction because the mass of $T$ should be finite.
-In any such flow box the leaf must intersect in infinitely many plaques $P_j.$ Therefore, the harmonic functions $h_j := h|_{P_j}$ must go uniformly to zero as $j\to\infty.$ Hence, assertion (i) follows.
+It is my mistake to omit this condition in my previous work \cite[Theorems 1.1 and 1.3]{NguyenVietAnh18a}. \end{remark} \proof Let $\U$ be a flow box.
+By Harnack's inequality, there is a constant $c>0$ which depends only on $\U$ such that

+where $P$ is a plaque of $\U$ which is contained in $L_a.$ Since the mass of $T$ on $\U$ is finite, we infer from the above inequality and \eqref{e:atomic-current} that if the leaf $L_a$ intersect $\U$ infinitely many times in pairwise different plaques $P_j$ with $j\in \N,$ then the harmonic functions $h_j := h|_{P_j}$ must go uniformly to zero as $j\to\infty.$ Hence, assertion (i) follows.